SpareCores/sc-www/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+Run `npm run test:ci` to execute the Jasmine/Karma suite once in headless Chrome using Angular's documented CI flags and generate coverage output under `coverage/`.

+Run `npm run test:coverage:open` after generating coverage to serve `coverage/sc-www` locally and open the HTML report in your browser.

+GitHub Actions runs the same CI-oriented unit-test command and uploads the generated coverage directory as a workflow artifact.

+The explicit Karma setup for browsers, reporters, and coverage output lives in `karma.conf.js`.

 ## Running end-to-end tests

 End-to-end tests are implemented using Cypress.